- Children need to develop emotional intelligence to manage their emotions, just like adults.

-Research has shown the benefits that result from teaching emotional intelligence from a very young age.
-According to various studies, young children who participate in social-emotional skills programs show less aggression and anxiety, and become better at solving social problems.
-Not only do these outcomes provide a more peaceful environment for everyone, but also the benefits endure through the years!
-In fact, regulating emotions and not reacting in impulsive or hurtful ways is now recognized as a critical factor in children’s psychological health.
+Young children who participate in social-emotional skills programs show less aggression and anxiety and become better at solving social problems.
+In fact, developing emotional intelligence, regulating emotions, and not reacting in impulsive or hurtful ways is now recognized as a critical factor in children’s psychological health.

-One thing is certain, we are not looking to change a particular feeling, we don’t want children to think that a feeling is “bad”, instead we want them not to be overwhelmed by it.
-In other words, if your son feels discouraged, encourage him to not give up; or if he feels anxious, talk it through with him so that he does not end up missing out on an adventure!
+One thing is certain, we are not looking to change a particular feeling, we don’t want children to think that a feeling is “bad”, instead, we want them not to be overwhelmed by it.
+In other words, if your little one feels discouraged, encourage them to not give up; or if they feel anxious, talk it through with them so that they don’t end up missing out on an adventure!

-If you want to help your little one regulate his emotions, here are few things you can do:
+If you want to help your little one regulate their emotions, here are few things you can do:

 1. Name emotions

-Toddlers and young children have limited language skills, but parents can pay attention to their behaviors – be it yelling, pushing, crying, biting, or withdrawing.
-The behaviors they show are of great insight to know what they are feeling, then parents can help them put a name to what they are feeling.
+Toddlers and young children have limited language skills, but parents can pay attention to their behaviors –be it yelling, pushing, crying, biting, or withdrawing.
+The behaviors they show are of great insight to know what they are feeling, then parents can help them put a name to it.
 When your child experiences an emotion, name it.
 For example: “You are happy!
-I can see you’re happy to be at the park.”
+I can see you’re happy to be at the park”.